-Calculating the bounding box.
-This operation calculates the 2D bounding box of the city objects stored in the database.
-The bounding box is useful, for instance, as input to spatial filters in CityGML imports and exports as well as KML/COLLADA exports (see documentation of the corresponding operations).
+Calculating/updating the bounding box.
+This dialog lets you calculate the 2D bounding box of the city objects stored in the database.
+The bounding box is useful, for instance, as input to spatial filters in CityGML imports and exports as well as KML/COLLADA/gITF exports (see documentation of the corresponding operations).